Busch & Müller

 The Lumotec Plus adds a capacitor and an LED.
 The capacitor is charged while you ride.
 When you stop, the capacitor powers the LED for several minutes to help others see you while you're stopped at intersections.
 The LED is not nearly as bright as the halogen bulb.
 But it's plenty bright enough for drivers to see that you're there.

 A reflector surrounds the lens for added safety.
 No brackets are provided with the round Lumotec and Lumotec Plus headlights, but are sold separately.
 Compatible with all 6 volt tire driven dynamos.
 Ships with 2.4 watt bulb for use with a wired taillight.
 Bulb can be changed to 3 watt for use without a wired taillight.
 Cost for changing to 3 watt is $ 2.00

-Busch & Müller Lumotec Oval Plus (6 volt) headlight and brackets (looks
+Busch & Müller Lumotec Classic Plus

 A reflector is above the lens for added safety.